 - The Wooden Pickle – come dine where the locals do, sweet spot in Marion

-- Wayne C. Henderson School of Appalachian Arts in Marion: The School is named for Wayne C. Henderson, a world renowned guitar instrumentalist and luthier from nearby Rugby, Virginia who has become an international ambassador for the music, heritage and culture of the Southern Appalachian region.
+- Wayne C. Henderson School of Appalachian Arts in Marion (CURRENTLY CLOSED DUE TO COVID-19): The School is named for Wayne C. Henderson, a world renowned guitar instrumentalist and luthier from nearby Rugby, Virginia who has become an international ambassador for the music, heritage and culture of the Southern Appalachian region.
 Check out the “Henderson Happenings” for event listings.

 - Overnight at General Francis Marion Hotel: Named National Geographic’s Top 150 Hotels in North America!
 The General Francis Marion Hotel, once said to be the most elegant lodging establishment in Southwestern Virginia, reopened in February 2006.
 After almost two years of renovation and restoration, the grand old hotel was reborn with the comfort, convenience and amenities of a modern hotel while retaining the ambiance of the 1920’s.